 The best leaders have vision, passion, openness, decisiveness, and are superb team builders.
 Yet, I think character is the most important trait of a leader because great self-awareness of your personality and how it translates into leadership is essential.
 This is where I think women excel because several of these qualities are innate to us, they are female characteristics and once embraced they enable us to be incredible, passionate and nurturing leaders.

-Sustainability is only possible through diversity and inclusion, how can this become a full-fledged reality as far as the corporate sector is concerned?
+Sustainability is only possible through diversity and inclusion, how do we translate this into reality particularly in the corporate sector?

 I would actually invite you to say growth is only possible when men and women appreciate their differences and work together to build stronger companies.
 Our ‘Femenism’ campaign speaks to the need for women and men to work together to create the change we want to see in the workplace.
 It is the collaboration of the different skill sets that creates a competitive advantage and delivers better products, unified teams, stronger client services, greater corporate growth and higher share prices.